Universal transit pass: Canada

+Sherbrooke, QC: Société de transport de Sherbrooke (STS); Université de Sherbrooke; Université de Sherbrooke started its universal transit pass in 2004.
+A deal was struck between the STS and two students associations: the Fédération étudiante de l'Université de Sherbrooke (FEUS), and the Regroupement des étudiantes et étudiants de maîtrise, de diplôme et de doctorat de l'Université de Sherbrooke (REMDUS), which allows for students to take the bus simply by showing their student ID card.
+The same year, the university received the Transport 2000 prize for this achievement.

 United States

 137 academic institutions throughout the United States currently participate in a U-Pass program, including the following.

 University of Washington, King County, Washington

 One of the first U-Pass programs in the United States was started at the University of Washington (UW) in conjunction with King County Metro (KCM) in the Seattle area.
 This program began in 1991 and now offers students access to most public transportation services in the Puget Sound region.
 The program was initially introduced as a short-term pilot program, only the largest transit operator in the Seattle area, KCM and the main UW campus in Seattle were involved.
 The pilot was so successful that it became permanent; participation is now mandatory for students at all three UW campuses, and six additional transit agencies have joined the program.
 Students access the bus service by using their university ID card.
 The UW U-Pass program is paid for mostly through a student and activity fee of $76 per quarter.
 The fee is highly discounted and includes full fare coverage on a number of metro, commuter, shuttle, vanpool, and car-sharing transit options.

 Participation is optional for faculty and staff, who pay $136/quarter for the program.
 The university, in turn, pays transit operators on a per trip basis according to a negotiated trip rate.
 The negotiated trip rate varies by operator, but is lower than the cash fare.
 Studies of UW's U-Pass program demonstrate that since the program began, drive alone commuting has decreased by some 38%.
 The U-Pass program resulted in a significant increase in demand for transit services and over time as ridership has increased, so has transit service to the campus.
 The program also generates approximately $7.5 million annually for King County Metro alone.